open-telemetry/opentelemetry-collector-contrib/exporter/sapmexporter/README.md

 format.
 It must be a full URL and include the scheme, port and path e.g, https://ingest.us0.signalfx.com/v2/trace.
 This can be pointed to the SignalFx backend or to another Otel collector that has the SAPM receiver enabled.
+- `api_endpoint` (no default): This is the endpoint where API calls will be made (such as for correlation).
+It must be a full URL (e.g. https://api.signalfx.com).
 - `max_connections` (default = 100): MaxConnections is used to set a limit to the maximum idle HTTP connection the exporter can keep open.
 - `num_workers` (default = 8): NumWorkers is the number of workers that should be used to